Beyond the Carnot limit: work extraction via an entropy battery: Analytic waste response

 The energy levels of the harmonic oscillator are evenly spaced, $h\nu_j=h\nu j$, so that the unitless index is $j=h\nu/h\nu_j$, with $h\nu$ corresponding to the $j=1$ level.
 We also identify the unitless temperature as the Einstein temperature $T_E=h\nu/k_B$, $T/T_E=\tau$, which is equivalent to the unitless spin temperature.
 The unitless Einstein Solid is therefore

 As for the Debye model, the heat capacity is the sum of the individual heat capacities for each $d=2S+1$ states per atom per degree of freedom,

 where we have made the equivalent substitution in the spin degree of freedom, with $2S$ typically being the Debye cut off frequency $\nu_D$.
 Eq.\eqref{eq: Boson debye model} is equal to the boson model \eqref{eq: Boson heat capacity appendix}.
-The Debye model approximates the sum using an integral, while including the density of frequency modes \cite{rogers2005einstein}, which is $j^2dj$ in the spin basis, resulting in the un-normalized Debye model
+The Debye model approximates the sum using an integral, while including the density of frequency modes \cite{rogers2005einstein}, which is $j^2dj$ in the spin degree of freedom, resulting in the un-normalized Debye model

 A normalization factor must be included due to the inclusion of the extra $j^2$ mode density term in the integral.
 The final unitless Debye model is therefore

 This expression equals the per degree of freedom, per particle Debye model from \cite{rogers2005einstein} eq.(6.2.16).